uoregon-libraries/newspaper-curation-app/hugo/content/setup/services.md

 harmless if you do run it manually - it won't re-run any database update scripts that have already run.

-## Purge Dead Issues
+## Clean Dead Issues

-`purge-dead-issues` is useful to move all "stuck" issues out of NCA and into the configured problem folder.
+`remove-dead-issues` is useful to move all "stuck" issues out of NCA and into the configured problem folder.
 The original files will be moved, and the full activity log stored as a text file to help identify how to fix whatever problem prevented curators (or NCA job runners) from processing an issue.